mDemianchuk/web-resume/README.md

 ## Infrastructure

 The backend infrastructure for the application consists of an S3 bucket for the source files and a CloudFront distribution.
-Additionally, users can opt for a custom domain and ACM certificate (a pre-existing hosted zone is required).
+Additionally, users can opt in for a custom domain and ACM certificate (a pre-existing hosted zone is required).

 ![AWS Infrastructure](infra_diagram.png)